Blog

 That is what FoodServiceIQ was built to provide.

-FoodServiceIQ helps independent operators access national chain-level pricing and procurement strategy through a proprietary process backed by more than 15 years of experience, executive-level distributor relationships, and $2B+ in aggregated purchasing power.
-Founded by former Sysco COO and PFG President Mike Wiedower, FoodServiceIQ gives restaurant groups access to pricing structures, market intelligence, and contract leverage they typically cannot secure on their own.
+FoodServiceIQ helps independent operators access national chain-level pricing and procurement strategy through a proprietary process backed by more than 16 years of experience, executive-level distributor relationships, and $2B+ in aggregated purchasing power.
+Founded by former Sysco COO and PFG President Mike Wiedower, FoodServiceIQ gives restaurant groups access to pricing structures, market intelligence, and leverage they typically cannot secure on their own.

 This is also why most operators cannot fix the issue by negotiating on their own.
 The relationships, pricing visibility, and buying power required to move the needle at a structural level are usually not available to an independent restaurant acting alone.